Tuesday, November 19, 2024

 9. Ofeimu - Upon arriving from Miami, Ofeimu was a staple in the back line and showed that he could play different spots within that line.
 Ofeimu played in every game except the season finale.
 While I know McAuley has some questions about how to solidify the defense, I think it’s going to at least partially revolve around getting the appropriate players to play with Ofeimu.

 10. Quinn - The other player in USL Championship history to have at least 50 goals and 50 assists besides Asante, and Indy's second leading scorer this year behind Guenzatti, Aodhan was a key component of the Indy midfield.
 He has also started setting roots here with a young family and that will make him want to stick around.
-Lowry would be crazy to not keep him.
+McAuley would be crazy to not keep him.

 11. Soumaoro - The arrival of Soumaoro nearly coincided with the absence of Lindley from the starting lineup.
 While I think Lindley still has a place on this team, the fact that Soumaoro started taking many of Lindley’s minutes indicates to me that Soumaoro was able to do things that McAuley wanted.
 His persistence in the starting lineup at the end of the season when other options remained available for selection gives me confidence that he’ll be returning next season.